Battery-Intelligence-Lab/galv/documentation/AdministrationGuide.md

 Existing rows in the `monitored_path` table can be modified but changing which users have access to data from a particular directory won't update the permissions for already uploaded data.

 ## Changing user dataset access
 The table that controls which users have permissions to see which datasets is the `access` table in the `experiment` schema.
 If you wish to grant new users permissions to see existing datasets or revoke permissions to see existing datasets then you will need to create or delete rows from this table.
-Each row in this table contains a `dataset_id` number that uniquely identifies a dataset and a `user_name` that identifies a users.
-Each row grants the user named in tht row permission to see the dataset named in that row.
+Each row in this table contains a `dataset_id` number that uniquely identifies a dataset and a `user_name` that identifies a user.
+Each row grants the user named in that row permission to see the dataset named in that row.
 When adding or removing rows you will need to know the `dataset_id` number for the dataset you wish to grant or revoke permissions for.
 That can be found in the `id` column in the `dataset` table in the `experiment` schema.

 # Setting up Harvesters
 The harvester can be setup in one of two ways. you can either run the harvester in a docker container or run it natively with python3 installed on the system.
 Both options will require a harvester config json file to be created.

 ## Harvester config json file
 The harvester config json file tells the harvester which database to connect to, which credentials to use and which harvester this particular harvester is.
-There is an example in the README and in config/harvester-config.json .
+An example is given for step 4 in the **Setting up the Harvesters** section of [FirstTimeQuickSetup.md](./FirstTimeQuickSetup.md) and in `config/harvester-config.json`.
+Harvester that runs in a docker container will use the `harvester-config.json` file in the `config` directory by default.

 The database login details should be for a postgres user with the `harvesters` group as described in the Configuring harvesters section above.
 The `machine_id` in the config file should match the `machine_id` used in the `harvester` table described in that section.
+The value of the institution field should match your institution name as entered in the `experiment.institution` table.
+The [FirstTimeQuickSetup.md](./FirstTimeQuickSetup.md) described adding that value in the **Setting up the Harvesters** section.

 ## Harvester in a docker
 As described in the README you will first need to build the harvester image.
 If you have make installed you can build it as described in the README, otherwise you can look up the `harvester-docker-build` target in the `Makefile` to figure out how to build it without make.